• Skip to primary navigation

 Looking for other fall recipes or holiday desserts?
 You'll love this perfect apple cake, these easy apple muffins or these scrumptious cranberry orange muffins.
 Or top your apple crisp with some fresh pomegranate arils for a festive and delicious garnish.

 P.S.
-If you love the Greek yogurt and apple crisp combo, check out these other yogurt recipes or Greek yogurt recipes for more creative ways to use fermented foods in everyday recipes.
+If you love the Greek yogurt and apple crisp combo, check out these other Greek yogurt recipes for more creative ways to use fermented foods in everyday recipes.

 Jump to: